sodadata/docs/soda-agent/deploy.md

 ```shell
 kubectl -n soda-agent rollout restart deploy
 ```
-5. After you have started the agent and validated that it is running, log into your Soda Cloud account, then navigate to **your avatar** > **Data Sources** > **Agents** tab.
+5. After you have started the agent and validated that it is running, log into your Soda Cloud account, then navigate to **your avatar** > **Agents**.
 Refresh the page to verify that you see the agent you just created in the list of Agents.
 ![agent-deployed](/assets/images/agent-deployed.png){:height="700px" width="700px"}

 If you do no see the agent listed in Soda Cloud, use the following command to review status and investigate the logs.